opensearch-project/documentation-website/_benchmark/user-guide/running-workloads.md

 ## Running a workload on your own cluster

-Now that you're familiar with running OpenSearch Benchmark on a cluster, you can run OpenSearch Benchmark on your own cluster, using the same `execute-test` command, replacing the following settings.
+Now that you're familiar with running OpenSearch Benchmark on a local cluster, you can run OpenSearch Benchmark on your external cluster

   * Replace `https://localhost:9200` with your target cluster endpoint.
 This could be a URI like `https://search.mydomain.com` or a `HOST:PORT` specification.
   * If the cluster is configured with basic authentication, replace the username and password in the command line with the appropriate credentials.